crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-privacy-and-integrity-methods/weps-weaknesses-and-how-tkip-addressed-them.md

 #### The Weakness of WEP (Wired Equivalent Privacy)

+An explanation of the cryptographic flaws in WEP and the practical attack methods, followed by how TKIP mitigated them.

 WEP was the original security protocol for Wi-Fi, introduced in 1999.
 Its fundamental flaws were architectural and rendered it completely insecure.
 The main weaknesses were:

 **1. The Short and Static Initialization Vector (IV)**